Nobody84/docker.webcron/Readme.md

 # Webcron
+Webcron is a simple Python script that makes web requests at regular intervals.

 ## Config file (jobs.json)
 The configuration file is a json formated list of jobs.
 A job is defined by its name, the url to be requested and the request interval in seconds.

+Example:
 ```
 [
     {